quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 What will the project structure look like?
 What will the files be named?
 What will the directories be named?

 * cupid_code/
-  * cupid_code/ # main project directory
+  * cupid_code/ - Main project directory.
-    * settings.py # main settings file
+    * settings.py - Main settings file.
-    * urls.py # main url file
+    * urls.py - Main url file.
-    * wsgi.py # web server gateway interface
+    * wsgi.py - Web server gateway interface.
-  * api/ # app for the api
+  * api/ - App for the api.
-    * migrations/ # migrations for the api app
+    * migrations/ - Migrations for the api app.
-    * admin.py # admin configuration
+    * admin.py - Admin configuration.
-    * apps.py # app configuration
+    * apps.py - App configuration.
-    * models.py # define the models
+    * models.py - Define the models.
-    * serializers.py # define the serializers
+    * serializers.py - Define the serializers.
-    * tests.py # write unit tests
+    * tests.py - Write unit tests.
-    * urls.py # map the urls to the views
+    * urls.py - Map the urls to the views.
-    * views.py # define and implement the views
+    * views.py - Define and implement the views.
-  * manage.py # command line utility for managing the project
+  * manage.py - Command line utility for managing the project.
-  * db.sqlite3 # the database
+  * db.sqlite3 - The database.
+We can change this to another database if we want.

 ### URL Mapping